sup-rith/fix-my-posture/README.md

-# Fix-my-Posture
+# Fix-my-Posture aka (PostureUp)

 A noninvasive way to fix your posture using machine learning and your webcam.

 ## Description

-PostureUp can help you reduce potential back, neck and muscle pains in as little as 10 minutes a day.
+PostureUp can help you reduce potential back, neck and muscle pains in as little as 10 minutes a day 👏.
-It's designed specifically for the workplace to give you a comfortable and healthy seating experience.
+It's designed specifically for the workplace 👨🏾‍💻 to give you a comfortable and healthy seating experience.
-With just a couple of simple adjustments, PostureUp can help improve your posture for increased comfort while reducing muscle fatigue and muscle tension.
-Improve your posture today with PostureUp
+With just a couple of simple adjustments, PostureUp can help improve ⬆️ your posture for increased comfort while reducing muscle fatigue and muscle tension. 💚 Improve your posture today with PostureUp

 ##copy